 General and administrative expenses for the year ended December 31, 2007 of \$31.9 million were lower by 11% from 2006 levels of \$35.7 million whereas spending in 2006 was up 38% over the \$25.9 million recorded in 2005.
 General and administrative expenses for the year ended December 31, 2006 included \$7.0 million in legal costs incurred in connection with securing the supply of the raw material used to produce Oncaspar.
 The absence of this expense in the succeeding and preceding years largely explains the decline in general and administrative expense from 2006 to 2007 of \$3.8 million and the majority of the increase from 2005 to 2006 of \$9.8 million.
 The other significant influence on year-to-year comparisons during this three-year interval is the earnings impact resulting from the July 1, 2005 adoption of share-based compensation rules.
 The cost of officer and director share-based compensation is recognized in the general and administrative expense caption causing it to be felt most significantly here.
-For a period of three to four years after adoption of additional grants is layered into the computations.
+For a period of three to four years after adoption of the new rules, we will experience incrementally higher share-based compensation expense as amortization of additional grants is layered into the computations.
 The effect of the new accounting rules was greater in the 2005 - 2006 comparisons because they were in place for twelve months of 2006 versus six months in 2005.